TomLisankie/readertron/README.md

 ## Todos

 ### Core / New Features
-- Editing Quickposts
-- Previewing Quickposts
+- Collapsed view.
-- Polling for shared counts every 30s or so, and flashing on new content.
 - Comment / Quickpost / Note view, in reverse chronological order.
 Load them all.
 Call it the "thought stream."
-- Starring posts.
 - Search.
 	- Returns infinitely-scrollable results in the #entries div, but using a different partial, this one with a snippet view.
 	- The opened up version has the terms highlighted.
 	- "Back to search results" link.
+- Editing Quickposts
+- Previewing Quickposts
-- Collapsed view.
+- Starring posts.
 - One-click evernote integration.
+- Being able to see who has read the posts you've shared.
 - Subscribe to friends' feeds that you might like (that you don't already have).
 - Gamifying:
 	- Surfacing long comments.